Date: October 16, 2021

 1. For indoor practices, participants should arrive no more than 10 minutes prior to the assigned practice time.

 - a) For outdoor practices participants should arrive before the assigned practice time.

-2. For indoor and outdoor practices, participants will be required to register for specific practice sessions to ensure the attendance is within maximum capacity limits.
+2. For indoor and outdoor practices, participants will be required to register for specific practice sessions to ensure the attendance is within maximum capacity limits and to keep a record of who is planning to attend.
 Please see registration information.